andrewjahn/AndysBrainBook/docs/FrequentlyAskedQuestions/FrequentlyAskedQuestions.rst

 Which will resample the voxels to have a size of 1x0.8x1.5mm, in this example.

+SPM uses the GUI to resample the images; the steps for this procedure can be found in `this chapter <https://andysbrainbook.readthedocs.io/en/latest/SPM/SPM_Short_Course/SPM_09_ROIAnalysis.html#using-the-command-line-for-roi-analysis>`__.

 For an overview of this topic, see `this video <https://www.youtube.com/watch?v=rvW-D5o3ALA>`__.